-In addition to the protocol and record, it is essential to have a means of documenting any corrective action that takes place, together with any subsequent tests.
+In addition to the protocol and record, it is essential to have a means of documenting any corrective action that takes place together with any subsequent tests.
 Deviations from the locally approved protocol, such as those resulting from clinical pressure to access the equipment, must, of course, also be documented.

-It is also necessary to maintain appropriate records of education, training, skills and experience of those involved with any aspect of the quality control program.
+In addition to documentation relating to equipment, it is also necessary to maintain appropriate records of education, training, skills and experience of those involved with any aspect of the quality control program.